Today is my last day at Activision.

 But still, I can’t even make list here!
-Ok, ACME: Michael, Wade, Paul, Aki, I don’t think I can in a few words express the brilliance of these individuals.
+Ok, to give you a picture.
+ACME: Michael, Wade, Paul, Aki, I don’t think I can in a few words express the brilliance of these individuals.
 Paul’s technical abilities are unbeatable.
 He knows everything and can do anything.
-Wade is probably worse and any time I find the tiniest flaw in Michael’s life I have a sigh of relief (my girlfriend says he’s my work husband, even if I do have several man crushes to be honest, yes, there is a list).
+Wade is worse, infuriatingly smart, and any time I find the tiniest flaw in Michael’s life I have a sigh of relief (my girlfriend says he’s my work husband, even if I do have several man crushes to be honest, yes, there is a list).
 Aki started as an intern and was recently hired full time.
-I think he is already a better programmer than I am, and I definitely do not suffer from impostor’s syndrome.
+I think he is already a better programmer than I am, and I definitely do not suffer from impostor’s syndrome...

 Peter-Pike Sloan’s research team is the best R&D team I’ve ever seen, with people like Michal Iwanicki, Josiah Manson, Ari...
 But then again, I literally can’t make a list and I’m talking only about the rendering people, no actually, the rendering people I know best, even!
 My home team at Radical, which was a great studio in its own right, has been fantastic, Josh, Ryan, Tom, Peter, Andrew.
 CTN and that shadertoy genius of Paul Malin.
 And then the game teams.
 I mean, you can’t beat Drobot, can you?
 Jorge Jimenez!
 Dimitar Lazarov, Danny Chan, these are people who every project decide to completely change how Call of Duty renders things.
 Because why not, right?
 And of course, the people above me, Christer, whom I admired way before he landed at Activision but also Dave Cowling who hired me, and Andy our CTO who came to speak to us a year before he got hired, and even back then I thought he was an incredibly smart guy.
 And that's to speak just of the people in the Call of Duty orbit...